polintw/Pensieve/README.md

 #### Branches
 - master: the current Lite version(stable) running on the server
-- develope: the main trunk of the whole project(ahead to master quite long)
+- develop: the main trunk of the whole project(ahead to master quite long)
 - release: a 'temp' branch emerge when we need to 'cut' and 'deploy' a new version.
 Merge to the master in the end, not to the develope.
 - [feature]: a 'temp' branch emerge during development.
 Merge to the develope in the end, not to the master.